scottlamb/moonfire-nvr/design/api.md

     *   `shortName`: a short name (typically one or two words)
     *   `description`: a longer description (typically a phrase or paragraph)
-    *   `config`: (only included if request parameter `cameraConfigs` is true) a dictionary describing the configuration of the camera:
+    *   `config`: (only included if request parameter `cameraConfigs` is true) a JSON object describing the configuration of the camera:
         *   `username`
         *   `password`
         *   `onvif_host`
-    *   `streams`: a dict of stream type ("main" or "sub") to a dictionary describing the stream:
+    *   `streams`: a JSON object of stream type ("main" or "sub") to a JSON object describing the stream:
         *   `id`: an integer.
 The client doesn't ever need to send the id back in API requests, but stream ids are helpful to know when debugging by reading logs or directly examining the